TecXCTO/custom-mujoco-workspace/README.md

 ### File 2: gym_manipulator/envs/manipulator_env.py
 We inject a complete Domain Randomization Engine inside the environment's reset() method.
 On every single reset call, it slightly shifts lighting directions, modifies link masses, and alters material RGB colors.
 We also adapt the reward calculation matrix: once the gripper successfully moves close to the target, the target shifts focus toward the destination bin box location.

+### File 3: scripts/train.py
+We extend the reinforcement learning training threshold to 350,000 steps to allow the model to fully learn both task phases while dealing with randomized lighting and masses.
 # 8

 # 9